Albertoplm/Api-sentiment-project/README.md

     tag5 =
     tag6 =

-We insert a quote in the database.
+We insert a quote in the database. (please add one tag per field)

 # @GET